MoemenDarwish/magento_simple_multi_vendor/README.md

    - Vendor views orders containing their products
    - Can expand each order to see only their items
    - Tracks order status and customer information

+4. **Customer Product Selection**:
+   - Customer views a product page
+   - Sees all vendors selling the same product
+   - Compares prices and vendor information
+   - Selects preferred vendor
+   - Product is added to cart with selected vendor information

 This module provides a complete and extensible foundation for multi-vendor functionality in Magento 2.4.7, with a user-friendly interface for both vendors and administrators.